 - Hotwiring your automobile allows thieves to bypass your starter.
 A car immobilizer system can prevent this.
 Smart keys, kill switches, and remote ignition verification is all part of immobilizer systems.
 This helps to avoid vehicle thefts.
 You can also use ignition locking for this.

 - Installing a vehicle tracking system is a great way to quickly recover an automobile if it is ever stolen.
-The anti-theft device will send a text message or email alert to you or police using GPS technology.
-As a result, you’ll always know where your stolen vehicle is at in real time It will also help the authorities to track down your car.
-So, a GPS tracking system is the best option in protecting your mobile assets.
+The anti-theft device will send a text message or email alert to you or the police using GPS technology.
+As a result, you’ll always know where your stolen vehicle is in real-time It will also help the authorities to track down your car.
+So, a GPS tracking system is the best option for protecting your mobile assets.

 - Leave no personal items in the vehicle.
 Thieves won’t feel compelled to break into your car this way.
 Thieves often break into cars to steal valuables.
 So, keep your personal items with you and not in the car.

 - Keep an eye on the parking area.
 If you see random people lurking around, park elsewhere.
 This is a useful sign that the area isn’t safe.
 So, park in a safe and well-lit area.

 How Long Does It Take for A Stolen Car to Be in The System?

 The faster your stolen vehicle is put into the police database the more quickly law enforcement can be looking for the vehicle.
 Therefore, call the cops as soon as you’ve established that your car has been stolen!
 You must report the vehicle crime at the earliest for the claims process.
 The cops use id cards to add cars to the list.
 The police record and official complaint will come in handy later.
 Furthermore, it will allow law enforcement officials to keep a lookout for the stolen car.
 They will request you provide details such as where you last spotted the car and any other information that can help them identify the automobile.